KonuTech/gfk_ml_ops_data_analyst/README.md

 #### Data Drift
 #### Global
-> If we use the 28th of November as the cutoff, the Data Drift report tries to inform us about indications of drifts.
+> If we use the 28th of November as the cutoff, the Data Drift report tries to inform us about some data drifts indications.
+> That is not the case for Predicted and Observed distributions.
+They look fine.
-> Since we are looking here at attributes (not real features/inputs used during training) of the trained/served model, we can only use them for data exploration purposes.
+> Since in my opinion we are looking here at attributes (not exactly features/inputs used during model training), we can only use them for data exploration purposes.

 ![image info](./docs/images/evidently_ai/000000_data_drift.jpg)